datalad/datalad-osf/docs/source/tutorial/osf-sibling.rst

 Once authenticated, DataLad can -- if called from within a DataLad dataset -- create and modify projects on the OSF and publish annexed data, a single version view, or the complete dataset to it.
 The command that enables this is :command:`datalad create-sibling-osf`.
-It supports different modes, exposes a large number of features from the OSF webinterface and yields a custom dataset configuration for your use case at hand.
+It supports different modes, exposes a large number of features from the OSF web interface and yields a custom dataset configuration for your use case at hand.
 This section introduces the command and its functionality, and the upcoming use cases demonstrate several workflow types it can be used for.

 What's a sibling?